 Description Specifies how the playback speed varies depending on the position of the lever.
 This parameter is not relevant in XSense configurations.
-Values The following values are possible: Direct mode: The lever will engage directly when moved, resulting in a speed jump to the desired speed determined by the lever arm position.
+Values Direct mode: The lever will engage directly when moved, resulting in a speed jump to the desired speed determined by the lever arm position.
 Current speed mode: The lever will only engage when it reaches the current playback speed, whereas a move of the lever arm in the opposite direction of the current speed will result in a direct speed change.
-100% 100% Current Speed = 20% 0% Default value Direct
+Default value Direct